What is a Food Preparation Worker?

 Service Orientation: Actively looking for ways to help people.

-Types of Food Preparation Worker
+- Food Preparation Worker

 The states with the most job growth for Food Preparation Worker are Arizona, Utah, and Texas.
 Watch out if you plan on working in Maine, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.